 On the encryption front, TorGuard offers AES-128, AES-256, Blowfish, and ChaCha20.

-If you have a lot of users to support (or run a lot of connected devices yourself), you’ll be happy to hear that TorGuard supports 8 simultaneous connections, an improvement over the 5 that are typical in the industry (or the 6 offered by NordVPN).
+If you have a lot of users to support (or run a lot of connected devices yourself), you’ll be happy to hear that TorGuard supports 8 simultaneous connections, which is more than NordVPN.

 You also get the most important security features including a kill switch and leak protection.
 We’ll look at how well these work a little later.